-&lt;sup>1 Paragraph 2 applies to Russia and Japan
+1 Paragraph 2 applies to Russia and Japan

-- 5. In 2021 and 2022 the annual total allowable catch (TAC) of Pacific saury in the Convention Area shall be limited to 198,000 metric tons. - 6.
-As a provisional measure until the Commission decides allocation of the TAC, each Member of the Commission shall reduce the annual total catch of Pacific saury by the fishing vessels entitled to fly its flag in 2021 and 2022 by 40% from its reported catch in 2018 so that the total catch in the Convention Area will not exceed 198,000 metric tons. - 7.
-To comply with the provisional measures above, Members of the Commission shall report to the Executive Secretary, in the electronic format, weekly catches of Pacific saury in the Convention Area by fishing vessels flying their flags by Wednesday of the next week.
-The Executive Secretary shall make available the compiled catch of Pacific saury in the Convention Area on the Commission's website without delay. - 8.
-In the event that a Member reaches 70% of its catch limit set out in paragraph 6, the Executive Secretary shall inform that Member of that fact, with a copy to all other Members.
+- 8. To comply with the provisional measures above, Members of the Commission shall report to the Executive Secretary, in the electronic format, weekly catches of Pacific saury in the Convention Area by fishing vessels flying their flags by Wednesday of the next week.
+The Executive Secretary shall make publicly available the compiled catch of Pacific saury in the Convention Area on the Commission's website without delay. - 9.
+Members of the Commission and CNCPs shall ensure that fishing vessels flying their flag that fish Pacific saury record their catches and report them to the relevant flag state authorities in accordance with their national data recording and reporting requirements. - 10.
+In the event that a Member reaches 70% of its catch limit set out in paragraph 7, the Executive Secretary shall inform that Member of that fact, with a copy to all other Members.
 That Member shall close the fishery for its flagged vessels when the total catch of its flagged vessels is equivalent to 100% of its catch limit.
-Such Member shall notify promptly the Executive Secretary of the date of the closure, except as described in paragraph 9. - 9.
-Members fishing for Pacific saury in areas of their jurisdiction that are adjacent to the Convention Area may divert part of their catch limit for areas under their jurisdiction to their own catch of Pacific saury in the Convention Area by vessels entitled to fly their flags and authorized to fish for Pacific saury. - 10.
-At the 8th Commission annual meeting or earlier, the Commission shall review and revise, as appropriate, this CMM based on the advice and recommendations from the SC.
+Such Member shall notify promptly the Executive Secretary of the date of the closure, except as described in paragraph 11. - 11.
+Members fishing for Pacific saury in areas of their jurisdiction2 that are adjacent to the Convention Area may divert part of their catch limit for areas under their jurisdiction to their own catch of Pacific saury in the Convention Area by vessels entitled to fly their flags and authorized to fish for Pacific saury.